Egypt profile

 2017 February - Dozens of Coptic Christian families flee northern Sinai after a number of killings by suspected Islamist militants.

-2017 April - State of emergency declared after suicide bombers kill dozens at two churches where worshippers celebrate Palm Sunday.
+2017 April - State of emergency declared after suicide bombers kill dozens at two churches where worshippers celebrated Palm Sunday.

 2017 May - Egyptian military carries out a series of airstrikes against alleged jihadist training camps in Libya, after the Islamic State group claimed responsibility for ambushing and killing Christians on a bus in Minya province.